Overall view of the Grande Candelle A = La Centrale B= Le Couloir suspendu (6a+) Red line bottom right = Armata Calanca (bottom part 6a/6a+)

 Small step to get to the first peg, then a thin crack getting steep.
 Belay in a hollow.
 6a+/6b sustained.
 50m with first pitch.

 Start overhangs, good holds for a mantelshelf, then a nice sustained crack - 6a+/6b.
 30 m.

 the crux and best pitch.
 Magnificent dihedral to start, then a traverse going up to the left.
 Delicate, balanced climbing.
 6a+/6b.
 40m.

 4th pitch - the end of the traverse - getting to the belay

 The last pîtchL5:

 Very short but very strenuous over 8 m.
 6c or A0.
 Good ledge above.

 Get up to the ridge and to the summit (easy).
 Beautiful views.

-Way down1h30.
-From the summit, come back on your tracks to find an abseil anchor.
-20 m will get you to a small trail which gets you the Col de La Candelle.
+.
+From the summit, go to the opposite side to find an abseil anchor.
+20 m will get you to a small trail which gets you the Col de La Candelle on your left.
 From there well marked trails will get you either to Morgiou or to Luminy.